datavetaren/prologcoin/README.md

 ```

 This enables us to distinguish if the hash has been computed by the
-opearating system or from user code.
+opearating system or by user code.
+We'll see in a moment why this is
+important.

 We can compute a signature using sign/3: